sirselim/electronic_lab_notebook/README.md

 - [x] add a basic setup guide
 - [x] integrate static site with Netlify for auto-updating upon git push
 - [ ] add some more advanced content (i.e. htmlwidgets, shiny, etc.)
+  - [ ] add an interactive timeline
+  - [ ] add an example of a data table